true-async/php-true-async-rfc/basic.md

 Using `await $scope->directTasks()`, `processAllUsers` waits for the results of all coroutines created inside the `foreach ($users as $user)` loop.

-When the waiting completes, the `$scope` goes out, thereby cancelling any coroutines that continue running by mistake.
+When the `await $scope->directTasks()` has completed,
+the coroutine created by `processUser` will not stop its execution.

-We can imagine another scenario.
+We can imagine another scenario:
-There is a Job Manager that launches various tasks.
+* There is a **Job Manager** that launches various tasks.
-It has no idea what exactly each task might do.
+* It has no idea what exactly each task might do.
-However, it must guarantee that no more than **X** tasks are running at the same time.
+* However, it must guarantee that no more than **N** tasks are running at the same time.

 To achieve this, it needs to wait until all tasks have completed — regardless of whether some coroutines were mistakenly created or not — because for the Job Manager,